Bombylius major: Morphology

 The adult body size varies from 6.3 to 12 mm in length and is considered a relatively medium-sized fly.
 The body color is dark, but is densely covered by a thick coat of lighter color hairs.
 The head is typically brown and black hairs, but the lower portion of the head is mostly white hairs.
 It has dark patches on the anterior half of the wings and long hairy legs that dangle while in flight.
 The dark wing span can range from 8.4 to 14 mm and has a dark brown edge.
 Their boldly patterned wings have a distinct dividing border through the horizontal middle between the dark and clear portions.
-Their antennae are typically very short and pointed.
-Additionally, the species has long legs and a long rigid proboscis found in the front of the head, which is used to feed on the nectar of flowers.
+Their antennae are typically very short and pointed.Seguy (1927) provides a key to most European Bombyliidae Additionally, the species has long legs and a long rigid proboscis found in the front of the head, which is used to feed on the nectar of flowers.
 The proboscis ranges from 5.5 to 7.5 mm in length.
 While its wings continue to beat, its front legs grip the flower and its long rigid beak is inserted to collect the nectar.
 Despite its fearsome appearance, the beak is quite harmless.
 Males are typically smaller than females.
 Movement is categorized by both hovering and darting between locations.
 The flies also emit a high-pitched buzz.